-6.8.4 Agency Emergency Operations Centres
+6.9.4 Agency Coordination Centres

 Emergency services and partner agencies will have their own locations from which to manage their response to emergencies.
-These will meet the needs of the agency but in general will follow the CIMS model for their structure and have similar features to an ECC or EOC as described above.
+These will meet the needs of the agency but will follow the CIMS model for their structure and have similar features to other coordination centres.
+These may operate at local or regional levels.